spencertipping/tau/doc/pi0-gc.md

 Unlike Perl and Python, pointers are rare and we're free to move heap-allocated values. π₀'s GC is a cheap copying mark/sweep collector.

 All values are encoded as UTF9 when stored, which sounds like a problem because UTF9 doesn't support pointers-to-things; each value is fully serialized inline.
 Luckily the [UTF9 spec](utf9.md) reserves a block of values with bit-prefix `11100fss` -- `fss` encodes the flag and size -- that π₀ is free to use in any way whatsoever.
 See [π₀ UTF9](pi0-utf9.md) for details about how those values are allocated.
-And we use this block of UTF9s to define pre-GC references that don't involve full copies; see [lazy slicing](#lazy-slicing).

-## Transient references
+## Managed pointers
-UTF9 values are always handled by-reference: the `i9` carrier type is a pointer to memory.
-That matters because any moving-GC will invalidate all `i9` values held in local variables or as arguments.
-Preventing this involves either preventing GC from happening (unlikely for reasons I'll explain shortly), or allowing heap users to pin some values as transients.
+Any GC that moves heap values needs to rewrite pointers to those values.
+Because `i9`s are reference types, they are themselves pointers -- which means they must be rewritten.
+C++ doesn't provide managed stacks, so any local variables must be GC-invariant.
+That means we need a pointer-lookup table, in this case called the _pin set._

-GC is difficult to prevent because every value is heap-allocated; so if a function wants to return even an int, that gets pushed onto the heap and may cause GC.
-So any return value may potentially invalidate every `i9`.
+The pin set is small by design: it contains just the set of variables in use for a single stack function invocation.
+We reset the pin set whenever the native C++ function is done executing; at this point we know there are no external references.

 ## UTF9 and copying GC